 TIP: If you want to raise TSH, do what you can to reduce factors that push TSH down.
 Some of the factors may involve a long term change of lifestyle or avoidance of a chemical for weeks before the test.

 TIP: If you can’t reduce or eliminate essential medications or remove unavoidable factors, make sure your doctor is aware of their TSH-lowering effects.
-Many don’t know that low TSH can be caused by factors in addition to hyperthyroidism (thyrotoxicosis).
+Many physicians don’t know that low TSH can be caused by factors in addition to hyperthyroidism (thyrotoxicosis).

 2. TSH can be higher in the early morning.

 Actually, TSH can be highest at 3 AM, but no laboratories are open to test your blood at that time of night.